readytensor/rt-agentic-ai-certification/README.md

 - **Module 3 (Weeks 9–12): Real-World Readiness**
   Learn to test, secure, deploy, and monitor your agentic systems using guardrails, observability, and lightweight hosting.
 You’ll wrap up the program with a production-aware, portfolio-ready capstone project.

+- **Module 4 (OPTIONAL): Advanced Topics**
+  Explore advanced frameworks and strategies you’ll encounter in practice, including alternative SDKs and agent frameworks, context engineering, graph RAG, governance and fairness, advanced testing, and production monitoring.
+This module is not required for certification and has no project deliverables; lessons will roll out progressively.

 ---

 ## Project-Based Certification